We finally know enough about how the brain breaks to focus on fixing it, experts say

 "The latest genetic treatments allow scientists to control the activity of particular genes," says Ed Lein, who directs the institute's brain health programs.
 "That opens up the possibility for very specific precision therapies for brain disorders."

-The accelerator is an outgrowth of the BRAIN Initiative, an ambitious research program unveiled by President Obama in 2013.
-The goal of this public-private partnership was to create tools that would allow scientists to see the brain's inner workings, and, eventually, to develop treatments.
+The accelerator is an outgrowth of the BRAIN Initiative, an ambitious research program unveiled by President Barack Obama in 2013.
+The goal of this public-private partnership was to create tools that would allow scientists to see the brain's inner workings and, eventually, to develop treatments.

 But the effort has progressed far faster than many scientists expected.